Upgrade Graylog

 1. Review the release notes for your desired version of Graylog to check for any breaking changes.

 2. Verify your system and version compatibility by reviewing the Compatibility Matrix.
-If you are performing an upgrade from an older Graylog version, please review the following section on the incremental upgrade process.
+If you are performing an upgrade from an older Graylog version, review the following section on the incremental upgrade process.

 3. Back up your MongoDB, Data Node, and Graylog data, including log messages, metadata, and configuration settings.
 See Backup and Restore Best Practices for more information.

-4. If necessary, satisfy the prerequisites of a minimum required MongoDB version before upgrading Graylog according to the compatibility matrix.
+4. If necessary, satisfy the prerequisites of a minimum required MongoDB version before upgrading Graylog according to the Compatibility Matrix.

 Incremental Upgrade